Antibiotic resistance is becoming one of the major obstacles to treatment success in various

 of functionalized particles.
 Balance of physicochemical characteristics such as small particle

 size and high drug loading capacity along with improved stability are the challenges associated with

 large scale manufacturing of nanoantibiotic formulations.
 In the last 1-2 decades, a gradual increase in

 patents on nanoantibiotic formulations has been noted to address the resistance issues of antibiotic.
 The

 aim of this review is to consolidate recently-investigated nanoantibiotic formulations to combat antibiotic

-Keywords: Antibiotic resistance, drug resistance, infectious diseases, infection, public health
+Keywords: Antibiotic resistance, drug resistance, infectious diseases, infection, public health, bacterial resistance.

 Rights & PermissionsPrintExport